-You can prepare your toddler for these hearing tests by offering them headphones to listen to a favourite song or story before the appointment.
+You can prepare your toddler for hearing tests by offering them headphones to listen to a favourite song or story before the appointment.
 Explain they are going to play some fun listening games and we will check in their ears with a light.

-You can use a small torch to look inside their ear and playfully say, “What’s in your ear?”
+You can also use a small torch to look inside their ear and playfully say, “What’s in your ear?”
 If they’re old enough to mimic you, give them the torch and let them look in your ear, too.